KeisGSmit/5IngredientFoods/README.md

 ## Testing

+1. Testing if Project deploys successfully to Heroku: (Sha: 937c8b93b29328c060febef617a9b8f7421e3a7d)
+    - after the [Deployment](#deployment) sequence I pushed my work to GitHub
+    - I got a jinja error
+    - I revisited my app.py file and saw I rendered the wrong template which does not exists
+    - To fix this I renamed the template the to correct corresponding template which does exists (sha: 079dc6719fb3d9ca5ac7e4859456d2a042d8becd)
+    - app now successfully launches to Heroku.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.